balaji-89/balaji-89/README.md

 - 🤖 I am a passionate self-taught developer from India

-- 🏫 I have a Master's in Computer Application Degree.
+- 🏫 I have a Master's Degree in Computer Applications.

 - 🌱 I’m currently learning **Tensorflow, DeepLearning**